andrewcooke/Stupid.jl/README.md

 ## Distinguishing Attack

-Ciphertext bitwise cross-correlated with a counter (modulo 0xff) shows clear structure for 3 byte keys.
+Ciphertext bitwise cross-correlated with a counter (modulo 0xff) generally shows clear structure for 3 byte keys.
 Typically a peak or trough at ~0 offset with other features at 64 and 128 bytes offset.
-Similar structures also appears to be visible (varying by key; statistical significance unclear) with 8 byte keys.
+Similar structures also appears to be visible (varying by key;
+statistical significance unclear) with 8 byte keys.

 A practical example is detecting the use of this (weak) cipher in data of unknown origin.